 This Week in Midstream

 Midstream assets, specifically pipelines and processing centers, play a crucial role in America's energy future.
-The industry is growing rapidly and may play a crucial role in the future of your portfolio.
+The industry is growing rapidly, and it may play a crucial role in the future of your portfolio.
 There are many companies to keep an eye on, and it's an industry worth watching.
 Here's a recap of this week's highlights and lowlights.

 Midstream is where it's at, folks.
 The energy industry will spend an estimated $130 billion to $210 billion expanding natural gas infrastructure over the next 20 years.
 After all, the more oil and gas that flows through those pipelines and processing centers, the more cash there is to flow into your pockets.
 Stay on top of all the midstream action by adding the companies above to My Watchlist.